 |HBV (Hepatitis B virus)||

 |HTLV-I/II (Human T-cell lymphotropic viruses, types I and II)||

 |* chicken erythrocytes which have been fixed and then sensitized with components of sonicated T. pallidum (Nichols strain)

 ‡ performed on a subset of donations for components required for intrauterine transfusion

 Platelets manufactured from buffy coat or collected by apheresis can be stored at room temperature with gentle agitation for up to seven days prior to transfusion.
 This storage requirement makes platelet units the blood component most likely to be associated with bacterial growth.13 These platelet units are tested for bacterial contamination using an automated blood culture system incubated for up to seven days after inoculation.
 Inoculation is performed at least 36 hours after blood/platelet collection to allow potentially contaminating bacteria a longer period of time to proliferate, thus improving the ability to detect them.
 See the “FAQ: Canadian Blood Services platelet bacterial screening” for more about platelet testing.
 Platelets are issued to hospitals as “negative to date,” and if the culture subsequently becomes positive, will be recalled, along with other blood components from the same donation.
-Note that pathogen-reduced platelets are not subject to bacterial testing; more information on Canadian Blood Services’ pooled platelets psoralen-treated (PPPT) is available in the publication, Pathogen-reduced buffy coat platelets.
+Note that pathogen-reduced platelets are not subject to bacterial screening; more information on pathogen-reduced platelets is available in Chapter 19, Pathogen-reduced platelets.